• Skip to primary navigation

 Peaches make a stunningly simple fall centerpiece - post includes link for that pretty wood bowl

-or fresh flowers (I place a waterproof glass bowl inside):
+or a simple arrangement of fresh flowers (I place a waterproof glass bowl inside this wood one):

 Fill a bowl or vase with a mix of ranunculus and wax flowers for a beautiful, simple spring table decoration!